datacarpentry/python-socialsci/episodes/06-Processing JSON data.md

 Points to note;

-1. We import the json package with an import statement
+1. We import the json package with an import statement.
 2. We have chosen to use the `with` statement to open the SAFI.json file.
 Notice the ':' at the end of the line and the subsequent indentation.
 The `with` statement is in effect until we un-indent.
 At which time the file will automatically be closed.
 So we don't need to do so explicitly.
-3. 'json_data' is the file handle
+3. 'json_data' is the file handle.
-4. The `json.load` method is passed the file handle and reads the complete file
+4. The `json.load` method is passed the file handle and reads the complete file.
 5. The variable 'd' is a list of dictionaries.
-(When we read the csv file we considered it to be a list of strings)
+(When we read the csv file we considered it to be a list of strings).
 6. The `json.dumps` method can be used to print either the entire file or a specific dictionary from the list in a formatted manner by using the indent parameter)